underlay/go-rdfjs/README.md

 It's up to the user to validate that named node values are valid IRIs, that blank node values begin with `_:`, and that variable values begin with `?`.

 Default graphs have no value - the `Value() string` method always returns the empty string, and the type `DefaultGraph` is just `struct{}`.
-A default graph can be created with the constructor:
+There is a "default default graph" value `var Default *DefaultGraph`, although new default graphs can be created with the constructor:

 - `NewDefaultGraph() *DefaultGraph`

-Literals have a string value, a string language, and a named node datatype, which may be `nil` (indicating the default datatype of `xsd:string`).
+Literals have a string value, a string language, and a named node datatype, which may be `nil` (interpreted as the default datatype of `xsd:string`).
 A literal can be created with the constructor:

 - `NewLiteral(value: string, language: string, datatype: *DefaultGraph) *Literal`

 If the given datatype does not have a value of `rdf:langString`, then the resulting `*Literal` will have no langauge, even if one is passed.
 You can use the exported `var RDFLangString *NamedNode` value to avoid repeatedly constructing an `rdf:langString` term.

+The term structs do not have internal term type fields - the `TermType(): string` method is a constant function on each struct _type_.
+This is done to save memory.

 ### Marshal and Unmarshal generic terms